Fox eyes expansion as it hopes to turn a corner in 2020 | bne IntelliNews

 Fox Marble is developing world-class marble deposits that have long lain idle in the Western Balkans.
 Despite an ongoing arbitration with the Kosovan government, initiated last year over its failure to protect Fox’ investments, the London-listed company is committed to the region and, according to CEO Chris Gilbert, has its eye on additional assets.

 The company’s history has been a chequered one.
-Since it listed on the London Stock Exchange’s AIM market in 2012, the share price reached highs of around GBP25.00 ($32.50) in June 2015, but since then has drifted lower and stood at just GBP2.35 ($3.05) as of February 14.
+Since it listed on the London Stock Exchange’s AIM market in 2012, the share price reached highs of around GBX25.00 in June 2015, but since then has drifted lower and stood at just GBX2.35 as of February 14.

 With its marble processing factory close to the Kosovan capital Pristina up and running since 2017 and having expanded in 2018, Fox was close to turning the corner in 2019, when an attempt to take over its assets was launched.
 While Fox successfully fought off the attempt, disappointed with the local authorities’ failure to provide the support required under Kosovan law, the company launched a €195m international arbitration claim against the state of Kosovo in September 2019.